noahmvf/07-vanilla-rest-api/README.md

 * `http :3000/pathname?text=hello **defaults to a GET request when no verb is put in**`
 * `http POST :3000/pathname name=vincio`

+## Stretch Goals
-## Cow Variatons
+### Cow Variatons
  * Design and implement a feature to change the cowfile on GET /cowsay, GET /api/cowsay, and POST /api/cowsay - **ex: dragon, sheep, etc**
    * You can find the different type of animals cowsay supports at https://github.com/piuccio/cowsay/tree/master/cows
 * This is a design task.
-You neeed decide how to change your code structure implement the feature.
+You neeed decide how to change your code structure in order to implement the feature.
+### Read HTML from a File
+ * Use the `fs` module to read from an index.html file in your project instead of hardcoding HTML into your server module.
+### Make More Routes!
+ * Create more routes as you see fit.